Lawmaker wants to improve street lighting in the state

 Townships and municipal corporations already may levy a special assessment on property to fund lighting projects, the commission noted.
 Allocation, however, is based upon the benefit to each property.

-"Political subdivisions under current law generally cover the cost of lighting with their general revenue fund," Edwards told fellow House members seated for the State and Local Government Committee's first hearing of the bill.
-"This legislation would allow these jurisdictions to levy a property tax that will appear on the ballot before voters.
+"Political subdivisions under current law generally cover the cost of lighting with their general revenue fund," Edwards told fellow House members seated for the

 "That is all I am seeking with this bill.
 Giving political subdivisions the opportunity to levy this property tax could free up money in their general funds for need-based services while keeping the decision-making controlled locally."